Hammadus/TopWalker/README.md

 * Login Screen
    * User can login with username and password
 * New User SignUp Screen
-   * User can sign up for a new account by adding (username,password, Age, Weight, Height)
+   * User can sign up for a new account by adding (username, password, Age, Weight, Height, City(w/ State))
 * Create Session Screen
    * User can Create a new activity session
 * Adding Session Info Screen